alces-software/knowledgebase/docs/source/network-hardware/network-hardware-considerations.rst

 Much like with resilience, a Cloud provider will most likely implement the above security features - it is worth knowing what security features and limitations are in place when selecting a cloud environment.

-.. note:: Non-Ethernet networks usually cannot be properly secured to the same level so be aware of what the security drawbacks are for the chosen network technology.
+.. note:: Non-Ethernet networks usually cannot usually be secured to the same level as Ethernet so be aware of what the security drawbacks are for the chosen network technology.

 Additional Considerations and Questions
 ---------------------------------------